thinkoco/c5soc_opencl/documents/HowToDo.md

 ls /dev/sd*
 ```

-2. insert sdcard to PC and show the sdx device again, the new device is sdcard
+2. insert sdcard to PC and show the `sdx` device again, the new device is sdcard

  ![](figure/c5soc_show_sdx.png)

-3. unzip the Image and write it to sdx
+3. unzip the Image and write it to `sdx` with dd (change /dev/sdx to the new device in step 2)

 ```
 unzip c5soc_opencl_lxde_fpga_reconfigurable_20201027.zip
-sudo dd if=c5soc_opencl_lxde_fpga_reconfigurable.img of=/dev/sdb status=progress bs=1M
+sudo dd if=c5soc_opencl_lxde_fpga_reconfigurable.img of=/dev/sdx status=progress bs=1M
 ```

  ![](figure/c5soc_write_sdcard.png)